x509-hbs/draft-x509-shbs/draft-ietf-lamps-x509-shbs.md

 code signing and update mechanisms.
 Also there are multi-party IoT ecosystems where publicly trusted code signing certificates are useful.

-# Public Key Algorithms

-Certificates conforming to [RFC5280] can convey a public key for any public key algorithm.
-The certificate indicates the algorithm through an algorithm identifier.
-An algorithm identifier consists of an OID and optional parameters.
+# Algorithm Identifiers and Parameters

 In this document, we define new OIDs for identifying the different stateful hash-based signature algorithms.
 An additional OID is defined in [RFC8708] and repeated here for convenience.
 For all of the OIDs, the parameters MUST be absent.

-## HSS Public Keys
+## HSS Algorithm Identifier

 The object identifier and public key algorithm identifier for HSS is defined in [RFC8708].
 The definitions are repeated here for reference.